Tag Archives: parenting

 Acknowledging the Doubts

 We’re often told that to choose children, you have to be ready to sacrifice it all: your freedom, lifestyle, finances, your body, your career, your sleep, your very identity.
 That’s a terrifying thought and not one that i’m going to say isn’t true.
 All those things can be true.
 It’s the main reason people end up on the fence.
 We see parenthood as a list of losses.
 But that’s only half the story.
 What if the things you gain are so immense, so foundational, that you can’t even measure them?
-The truth is, choosing (or not) to have children is probably the biggest and greatest decision you’ll probably make in your life.
+The truth is, having children is probably the biggest and greatest decision you’ll probably make in your life.

 Let’s start with the “before,” because I think it’s where most people reading this are.